Blog

 • an insurance agent processing claims

 Same voice.
+Same pacing.
+Same tone.

-Every tester flagged it as wrong.
+Every tester said it felt wrong.

 The issue wasn’t accuracy.